How to get more deep sleep: 6 easy tips

 Not only that, deep sleep benefits your immune system, promotes growth and repair of tissues and bones, and even increases your sex drive.

 Power down.
-Bright lights/screen time at least an hour before bed.
+Reduce bright lights and screen time at least an hour before bed.
 Removing this stimulation helps prime your body for its sleep cycle.

 Be consistent.
-Aim for the same hitting-the-sack time, even on weekends.
+Aim for the same bedtime, even on weekends.
 (Although this doesn't mean you should fit your weekday patterns to match your Friday night 2am choice.)

 No big meals or workouts.
-Too close to bedtime.
-Gotta keep your digestive systems and cortisol levels in check!
+Looking to get more deep sleep?
+Don’t eat big meals or workout close to bedtime.
+This will stop your digestive systems and cortisol levels interrupting your sleep.

 De-stress.
-Do what you gotta do: meditation, stretching, or lifestyle shifts to remove stress.
+Do what relaxes you: meditation, stretching, or lifestyle shifts can all help to remove stress and improve your deep sleep.
 This guide on meditation is a great place to start.

 Vitamins.
 A deficiency in certain vitamins have shown that it can be harder for your body to produce the sleep hormone melatonin—find out which ones you could be lacking.